Season: Official

 As noted, a variety of dates and even exact times are used in different countries or regions to mark changes of the calendar seasons.
 These observances are often declared "official" within their respective areas by the local or national media, even when the weather or climate is contradictory.
-However, they are mainly a matter of custom only, and have not generally been proclaimed by governments north or south of the equator for civil purposes.
+These are mainly a matter of custom and not generally proclaimed by governments north or south of the equator for civil purposes.

 Meteorological

 Meteorological seasons are reckoned by temperature, with summer being the hottest quarter of the year and winter the coldest quarter of the year.
 In 1780 the Societas Meteorologica Palatina (which became defunct in 1795), an early international organization for meteorology, defined seasons as groupings of three whole months as identified by the Gregorian calendar.
-Ever since, professional meteorologists all over the world have used this definition.

-Therefore, for temperate areas in the northern hemisphere, spring begins on 1 March, summer on 1 June, autumn on 1 September, and winter on 1 December.
+According to this definition, for temperate areas in the northern hemisphere, spring begins on 1 March, summer on 1 June, autumn on 1 September, and winter on 1 December.
 For the southern hemisphere temperate zone, spring begins on 1 September, summer on 1 December, autumn on 1 March, and winter on 1 June.
 In Australasia the meteorological terms for seasons apply to the temperate zone that occupies all of New Zealand, New South Wales, Victoria, Tasmania, the south-eastern corner of South Australia and the south-west of Western Australia, and the south east Queensland areas south of Brisbane.

 In Sweden and Finland, meteorologists and news outlets use the concept of thermal seasons, which are defined based on mean daily temperatures.
 The beginning of spring is defined as when the mean daily temperature permanently rises above 0 °C. The beginning of summer is defined as when the temperature permanently rises above +10 °C, autumn as when the temperature permanently falls below +10 °C, and winter as when the temperature permanently falls below 0 °C. In Finland, "permanently" is defined as when the mean daily averaged temperature remains above or below the defined limit for seven consecutive days.
 (In Sweden the number of days ranges from 5 to 7 depending on the season.)
 This implies two things: